 In this final chapter, I want to bring several ideas together and offer you 8 practical tips for doing business in China:

 Tip 1.
-Design a clear strategy
+Design a clear business strategy

 Don’t go to China just because you have heard that the market there is growing faster than in the West.
 If you only want to go to China for the GDP growth, stay at home!
 You will only end up in a price fight that you are sure to lose.
 Doing business in China requires a clear strategy!